konflux-ci/architecture/ADR/adr-0008-environment-provisioning.md

 Phases:

-**Pending:** DTC wait for the binding controller or user to bind it with a DT that satifies it.
+**Pending:** DTC wait for the binding controller or user to bind it with a DT that satisfies it.

 **Bound:** The DTC was bounded to a DT that satisfies it by the binding controller.